Home

 • Heavy gardening that includes digging and shoveling

-Physical exercise reduces stress and can be used as a stress management tool!
-When life’s challenges make you feel stressed or upset, high level forms of physical activity can provide an effective release of these negative emotions.
-Physical exercise is very important to helping your body remain in better working condition—all the joints and muscles and organs will thank you.
+Physical exercise reduces stress because these physical activities provide an effective release of pent-up negative emotions.
+Physical exercise helps your body remain in better working condition—all the joints and muscles and organs will thank you.
 You will also find that as your exercise reduces stress, you will have a brighter outlook on the world around you.

-If you find it difficult to maintain a regular exercise routine, try making some lifestyle modifications that will not be difficult to maintain.
+If you find it difficult to keeping a regular exercise routine, start by adding more movement throughout your daily lifestyle.
 The goal is to incorporate more exercise into your daily activities.
 Choose to take the stairs rather than the elevator.
 Park further from the mall entrance so that you can include more walking as you complete your errands.
 You will be surprised how much exercise you can add to your week, just by making some of these choices.

 Then